Java Generic Methods

 Object theElement = addAndReturn(stringElement, objectList);

-The inverse is not legal though:
+The inverse generic type combination is not valid though:

 Object objectElement = new Object();